 Hair, makeup, and wardrobe can be more natural and modern for clients in consumer-focused industries.
 Brands trying to appeal to a younger audience may be willing to experiment with a focused pop of color or hint of a bold print.

 Nowadays, brands want to be seen as authentic.
 They want to be your relatable, slightly imperfect friends—which at least partially explains the trends noted above.
 If you can interpret this authenticity in your work, you’ll have the advantage.

 Think about your portfolio and whether any of this type of work is represented.
 Do you need to meet new collaborators?
 Do you need to do some testing?

 Speaking of your portfolio, Part 2 of this post will focus on what clients are looking for when they’re reviewing your portfolio and what you can do to make clients hire YOU instead of someone else.
-Some of the feedback was surprising, so be sure to get on the list so you know when Part 2 goes up!
+Some of the feedback was surprising, so be sure to get on the list for future tips!
+You can now read Part 2 here.